dacarras/r4sda/README.md

     labelled vector.
   - `variables_table()` generates a table of a data frame, including variable names, variable types, sample values, and variable labels
+  - `check_cluster_id()` it tests if the cluster id is unique across the data frame, or if these repeats between addtional cluster factors.
+    For example, schools id that repeats between countries.
   - \[…\]

 ## Example